-Arthur E. Klauser Collections and Community Outreach Intern 5th Year Internship Program
+Arthur E. Klauser Collections and Community Outreach Fellowship

-The Arthur E. Klauser Education and Community Outreach Internship is a paid 5th year program available to one outstanding DePauw graduate each year.
+The Arthur E. Klauser Education and Community Outreach Fellowship is a paid 5th year program available to one outstanding DePauw graduate each year.
 The successful candidate will have the opportunity to work closely with the Assistant Curator to facilitate object-based learning at DePauw University while also developing and implementing program opportunities for the Greencastle K-12 community.
-Students with an interest in objects and teaching—especially those with related internship or work experience—will be encouraged to apply.
-A specific major is not required for program consideration.
-Preference is given to students with a major or minor in art or art history.
+Students with an interest in objects and teaching—especially those with related internship or work experience—are encouraged to apply.
+Application is limited to students with a major or minor in art and art history.

-This 5th year internship program is the first of its kind to provide post-baccalaureate training in object-centered teaching and outreach at DePauw.
-As such, the intern will receive extensive mentoring from professional staff, and will have the opportunity to further enrich their educational goals by working with campus and community partners.
+This 5th year fellowship program is the first of its kind to provide post-baccalaureate training in object-centered teaching and outreach at DePauw.
+As such, the fellow will receive extensive mentoring from professional staff, and will have the opportunity to further enrich their educational goals by working with campus and community partners.
 Possible opportunities include:

 - Strengthen research skills.
-The intern will have the opportunity to meet with faculty one-on-one to facilitate use of collections.
-One example might be meeting with faculty in Religious Studies, learning more about their course needs, and then researching appropriate religious icons in the university collection for their course.
+The fellow will have the opportunity to meet with faculty one-on-one to facilitate use of collections.
+For example, the fellow could meet with faculty in Religious Studies, learn more about their course needs, and then research appropriate religious icons in the university collection for their course.
 Opportunities to contribute to upcoming exhibition research and work with the Director/Curator on research related projects and catalogs may also be available.

-- Learn basic collections management skills.
+- Learn basic collections management and museum best practices.
 This includes physical inventory, object retrieval, re-housing, photography, and professional museum database software working closely with the Registrar of Exhibitions and Collections.

-The internship program will provide students with a personalized internship working directly with the gallery/collection program at DePauw.
+The program will provide students with a personalized fellowship working directly with the gallery/collection program at DePauw.
 This includes:

 - Hands-on experience in arts administration, collections management, exhibition install and preparation, and museum education with emphasis on program management.